aotakeda/browser-relay/README.md

-# Console Relay
+# Browser Relay

-**A 100% local Chrome extension and HTTP/MCP server for capturing and managing browser console logs.**
+**A 100% local Chrome extension and HTTP/MCP server for capturing browser console logs and network requests for LLM analysis.**

 > ⚠️ **Important**: This tool is designed for local development use only.
 It runs entirely on your machine with no external connections or cloud services.

 ## Features

-- **Chrome Extension**: Captures all console.log, warn, error, and info messages from any website
+- **🖥️ Console Log Capture**: All console.log, warn, error, and info messages from any website
+- **🌐 Network Request Monitoring**: HTTP requests with headers, payloads, responses, and timing
+- **🤖 LLM-Optimized Output**: Structured, emoji-rich logs designed for AI assistant analysis
+- **🧹 Smart Noise Filtering**: Automatically filters out images, tracking, and irrelevant requests
+- **🎯 Domain Filtering**: Capture logs only from specified domains
-- **Local HTTP Server**: Express.js server with SQLite storage (port 8765) - no external connections
+- **📊 Local HTTP Server**: Express.js server with SQLite storage (port 8765) - no external connections
-- **MCP Integration**: Access logs via Model Context Protocol tools in AI assistants
+- **🔌 MCP Integration**: Access logs via Model Context Protocol tools in AI assistants (Claude, Cursor, etc.)
-- **Real-time Streaming**: Server-Sent Events for live log monitoring
+- **⚡ Real-time Streaming**: Server-Sent Events for live log monitoring
-- **Persistent Storage**: Logs saved to local SQLite database file
+- **💾 Persistent Storage**: Logs and requests saved to local SQLite database
-- **Circular Buffer**: Automatic cleanup keeps only the latest 10k logs
+- **🔄 Circular Buffer**: Automatic cleanup keeps only the latest 10k entries
-- **Batch Processing**: Efficient log batching with retry logic
+- **📦 Batch Processing**: Efficient batching with retry logic and page load optimization
-- **Type Safe**: Built with TypeScript for reliability
-- **Privacy First**: All data stays on your machine
+- **🔒 Privacy First**: All data stays on your machine, zero external connections

 ## Quick Start